jimmery/Antonio/904255069/readme.txt

 Aaron Chung (804288857): aaronchung@ucla.edu

 We did this project by peer programming.
 We are turning in Project 2C 1 day late.
-We should have 3 more free days for the last part.

 2B:
 Since I forgot to change the readme in part 2B, I will include part 2B read me here